In The Schools

 History education programs with Aspen Historical Society

 Aspen Historical Society offers school programs with a focus on the upper Roaring Fork Valley’s exciting history shared through character presentations, interactive lessons, and artifact demonstrations.
-Field trips, site visits, and in-classroom history education programs are provided free of charge for all grade levels.
-A general menu of programs is outlined below (advance booking is recommended and based on availability.)
+Field trips, site visits, and in-classroom history education programs are provided free of charge for all grade levels and transportation stipends are available.
+A general menu of programs is outlined below (advance booking is required and based on availability.)

-To schedule a program or learn about our transportation stipends contact: Nina Gabianelli at 925-3721, ext.
-104 or nina@aspenhistory.org
+To schedule a program or learn about transportation stipends, contact Nina Gabianelli at 970.925.3721 or vpedprogramming @ aspenhistory.org.

 FIELD TRIPS:

-Ashcroft Ghost Town – 11 miles out the Castle Creek Valley
+Ashcroft Ghost Town – 11 miles up Castle Creek Road outside Aspen

 Explore what remains of the once-booming mining settlement nestled at the headwaters of Castle Creek in the rugged Colorado high country.